Dedicated to being the preeminent provider of economic research to the global financial community.

 Before joining Morgan Stanley, Joachim was an International Economist at Goldman Sachs from 1992-96 and a Research Associate at the Kiel Institute for the World Economy from 1987-92.
 He studied Economics at Kiel University, Saarbruecken University and the Bologna Center of the Johns Hopkins University's School of Advanced International Studies (SAIS).
 The easiest way to follow Joachim's thoughts on global macro issue is to subscribe to his weekly email Sunday Start.

-Daniele Antonucci joined Morgan Stanley in 2009 as the senior European economist responsible for Italy, Spain, Portugal and Greece.
-Based in London, he also contributes to the formulation and communication of the eurozone economic and policy outlook, with an emphasis on fiscal matters, to equity and fixed-income investors globally.
-Daniele conducts thematic research on topics ranging from the propagation of the euro crisis within the EU periphery and beyond to economic rebalancing, competiveness and reforms within the region, and the deflation vs. inflation debate, along with their financial market implications.
+Daniele Antonucci is a Managing Director of Morgan Stanley and the senior European economist chiefly responsible for Southern Europe (Italy, Spain, Portugal and Greece).
+Based in London, he also contributes to the formulation and communication of the eurozone economic and policy outlook, with an emphasis on fiscal matters along with their investment implications, to equity and fixed-income investors globally.
+Daniele conducts thematic research on current market debates ranging from the aftermath of the euro crisis and debt sustainability in the EU periphery, to economic rebalancing and reform within the eurozone, and good vs. bad deflation.

-Previously, he was an economist at Merrill Lynch in London.
-Daniele also worked in the credit risk field at Moodys KMV in San Francisco and started his career in the research department of Confindustria, the Italian business association, in Rome.
-He holds a masters degree in economics from Duke University, where he was awarded a full scholarship for advanced study, and graduated with highest distinction from the University of Rome La Sapienza, having also been educated at the European Institute of Higher Education in Brussels.
-His research has been featured in peer-reviewed economics journals, trade publications, and the media, as well as academic and industry conferences.
+Before joining the Firm in 2009, he was an economist at Merrill Lynch in London.
+Daniele also worked in the credit risk field at Moody's KMV in San Francisco and started his career in the research department of Confindustria, Italy's main business association, in Rome.
+He holds a master's degree in economics from Duke University, where he was awarded a full scholarship for advanced study, and graduated with highest distinction from the University of Rome La Sapienza, having also been educated at the European Institute of Higher Education in Brussels.
+His research has been featured in peer-reviewed economics journals, trade publications and the media.

 Pasquale Diana is an Executive Director who is responsible for coverage of the Central and Eastern European economies (Bulgaria, Czech Republic, Hungary, Poland, Romania, Slovenia).
 Based in London, he is a regular contributor to the CEEMEA Macro Monitor, the team's flagship publication.
 His primary focus is the CEE business cycle and the implications for monetary policy, but he also conducts thematic research on issues such as external debt, fiscal policy, balance of payments dynamics, economic convergence, and has presented his views at several conferences in the CEE region.